 - Two drones will provide capacity for multiple simultaneous deployments across Suffolk and further afield which is important for a 24 hour, 7 day resilient emergency capability for operational air support

-- Specially trained remote pilots from Suffolk Fire & Rescue Service, Suffolk Constabulary and Suffolk Lowland Search & Rescue will fly the drones.
+- Specially trained remote pilots from Suffolk Fire & Rescue Service, Suffolk Constabulary and Suffolk Lowland Search and Rescue will fly the drones.

 - Detailed records about all flights, all images and footage captured and all other information about the drone that is required by the CAA are maintained by the Chief Pilot